ssatwik975/notes-app/README.md

 ---

-> 🛠️ *Note:*  This project was developed as part of an internship task to demonstrate skills in Firebase integration, Flutter UI/UX design, and scalable app architecture using Provider and MVVM.
+> 🛠️ *Note:*  This project was developed to demonstrate skills in Firebase integration, Flutter UI/UX design, and scalable app architecture using Provider and MVVM.